Othentic-Labs/avs-mcp-example/README.md

 6. [Disclaimer](#disclaimer)
 ## Overview

 The AVS MCP server acts as an interface between the AI Agents and the AVS network, enabling you to execute any AVS [Tasks](https://docs.othentic.xyz/main/avs-framework/othentic-consensus/task-and-task-definitions#task) with on chain validation.
+The MCP server runs securely inside a Trusted Execution Environment (TEE) to ensure integrity and confidentiality.

 ![alt text](image.png)